-This task force will report the results of its activities back to the Internationalization Core Working Group, as well as to other relevant groups and to the W3C membership and community at large.
+The task force will report the results of its activities back to the Internationalization Core Working Group, as well as to other relevant groups and to the W3C membership and community at large.

 We welcome participation requests from people who are interested in contributing to the work of the Task Force.
 There are two ways to get involved:

 Chair: Swaran Lata